kaushalmeena/neat-koopa-paratroopa/README.md

 # NEAT Koopa Paratroopa

-A flappy bird like game, that plays and learns itself using NeuroEvolution of Augmenting Topologies (NEAT) algorithm.
+A flappy bird like game, that plays and learns itself using NEAT (NeuroEvolution of Augmenting Topologies) algorithm.

 Live version is deployed at [https://neat-koopa-paratroopa.netlify.app/](https://neat-koopa-paratroopa.netlify.app/)